charliecalvert/CloudNotes/Assignments/ElvenImageEditing.md

   "ctrl-5":       "markdown-writer:toggle-h5"
 ```

-In the atom menu choose: **Edit | Preference** to open the settings page.
-At the top of the page choose the link to **your keymap file**.
+In the atom menu choose: **Edit | Preferences** to open the settings page.
+At the top of the key bindings page choose the link to **your keymap file**.
 It is called **keymap.cson** and can paste the following into it and hope that it works:

 ```
 ".platform-linux atom-text-editor[data-grammar~='gfm']":